Page last updated 2021-03-30

 What about journeys June 13, 2020 and beyond?

-Special conditions June 13 - December 31, 2020.
-We have extended the payment terms for the ticket type flexi.
-This means that you do not have to pay your ferry trip until at least 7 days before departure.
-Ordinary conditions are 28 days prior to departure.
+Special conditions June 13 - May 2, 2021.
+Extra security protection for the flexi ticket type.
+We have extended the payment terms for the flexi ticket type.
+This means that you need to pay for your ferry trip no later than 7 days before departure.
+Regular conditions are 28 days before departure.

-For the ticket type mini, our regular booking conditions apply, read here.
+For mini tickets that are booked on 3 May 2021 and after, our regular booking conditions apply, read here.